talkable/talkable-docs/source/integration/verify.rst

 After installing Talkable, you should verify that the integration is working:

-1. Open your homepage (assuming the Talkable init script is placed on every page, otherwise visit the page you have placed the :ref:`init script <integration/custom/integration_components/initialization_script>` (non-platform integration only) with a secret URL parameter like so: |br| `https://www.site.com/?tkbl_verify_integration=true`.
+1. Open your homepage (assuming the Talkable init script is placed on every page, otherwise visit the page where the initialization script was placed) with a secret URL parameter like so: |br| `https://www.site.com/?tkbl_verify_integration=true`.
    As a result you should see: